AlexKnauth/hollowknight-autosplit-wasm/README.md

 cargo build --release
 sudo ./target/release/livesplit-one
 ```

-Finally, do not manually split or skip while running with this autosplitter,
-unless either it's explicitly marked as `ManualSplit` or it's the end-split.
-Don't manually split, skip, or undo splits in any other situation.
-The autosplitter will not know that you did that,
-and the autosplitter's state will be out of sync with `livesplit-one-desktop`'s state.

 The keyboard shortcuts of `livesplit-one-desktop` assume the Qwerty keyboard layout,
 so you may need to press where the key would be if you were using Qwerty.